 It will take only 2 hours and you will still be able to witness the stunning beauty of Lysefjord.

-Fly out to Bergen early on day 4 as it is an important step in your Scandinavian itinerary.
-The best part about reaching Bergen is the transport options between Bergen and Stavanger.
+Fly out to Bergen early on Day 4, as it is an important step in your Scandinavian itinerary.
+The best part is that it’s really easy to get to Bergen from Stavanger.

-You will find a flight, a ferry, and an express bus to choose from and all three options will take more or less similar time.
+You will find a flight, a ferry, and an express bus to choose from, and all three options will take roughly the same time.

-When in Bergen for such a short time, you can add a quick tour of Bergenhus Fortress and then walk around Bryggen where traditional wooden buildings stand tall along the water.
+Although you’ll only have one day in Bergen, you can still do a quick tour of Bergenhus Fortress and then walk around Bryggen, where traditional wooden buildings stand tall along the water.

 Buy your tickets to Fløibanen in advance to skip the lines.

-If you go Hiking at Mount Fløyen, then there are multiple trails to choose from.
-It would be easier to be a part of a group where a professional guide will take you to the top of Mt Fløyen.
+If you go Hiking at Mount Fløyen, there are multiple trails to choose from.
+It would be easier to join a group where a professional guide will take you to the top of Mt Fløyen.

 Spending 2 days in Oslo will give you just enough time to see the best this city has to offer.
-Oslo, the capital city of Norway, is a must for any Scandinavia tour itinerary.
+Oslo, the capital city of Norway, is a must-visit for anyone traveling through Scandinavia!

-For the first day in Oslo, you can visit Akershus Fortress, the City Hall, Royal Palace, and Oslo Cathedral.
+On the first day in Oslo, plan to visit Akershus Fortress, the City Hall, the Royal Palace, and the incredible Oslo Cathedral.

-Do spend some time relaxing around nearby Karl Johans gate as this is the main neighbourhood in Oslo where you will find numerous cafes, restaurants, bars, and pubs.
+Also, be sure to make time to relax near Karl Johans Gate.
+This is the main neighbourhood in Oslo, where you will find numerous cafes, restaurants, bars, and pubs.

-You will also find Tjuvholmen Beach at the end of the sculpture park.
-This beach is perfect for catching stunning sunsets.
+At the end of the sculpture park, you will also find Tjuvholmen Beach, which is perfect for catching stunning sunsets.

-While there are many restaurants in Oslo where you can pamper your taste buds, it is recommended to book Fjords Evening Buffet Cruise.
+While there are many restaurants in Oslo where you can pamper your taste buds, I would actually encourage you to book Fjords Evening Buffet Cruise.

 This will give you a chance to appreciate this beautiful harbour city from the water.